Stan Kroenke

 Enos Stanley Kroenke (/'krɒŋki/; born July 29, 1947) is an American billionaire real estate magnate and sports team owner.
-He is the owner of Kroenke Sports & Entertainment, which is the holding company of Arsenal of the Premier League and Arsenal Women of the Women's Super League, the Los Angeles Rams of the NFL, Denver Nuggets of the NBA, Colorado Avalanche of the NHL, Colorado Rapids of MLS, and the Colorado Mammoth of the National Lacrosse League.
+Through his company Kroenke Sports & Entertainment, he owns Arsenal F.C. of the English Premier League, Arsenal W.F.C. of the English Women's Super League, the Los Angeles Rams of the NFL, the Denver Nuggets of the NBA, the Colorado Avalanche of the NHL, the Colorado Rapids of MLS, and the Colorado Mammoth of the National Lacrosse League.

 The Nuggets and Avalanche franchises are held in the name of his wife, Ann Walton Kroenke, to evade NFL rules that forbid a team owner from having teams in other markets.
-Ann, part of the Walton family, is the daughter of Walmart co-founder James "Bud" Walton.
+Ann is the daughter of Walmart co-founder James "Bud" Walton.

-Kroenke's holding company for sports teams has been controversial.
-In 2016, he moved the St. Louis Rams to Los Angeles, which later led to a lawsuit that incurred legal costs for the entire league.
-In 2021, Kroenke was involved in a failed effort to end the traditional European soccer system by creating a closed European Super League that would have included Arsenal and several other teams.
+Kroenke's holding company for sports teams has been controversial as in 2016, he moved the St. Louis Rams to Los Angeles, which later led to a lawsuit which incurred legal costs for the entire league.
+In 2021, Kroenke was involved in a failed effort to end the traditional European soccer system by creating a closed European Super League which would have included Arsenal and several other teams.

-In the five major U.S. sports, Kroenke's teams have won multiple championships under his ownership (either partial or full), with the Rams winning one Super Bowl, the Avalanche winning the Stanley Cup twice, the Nuggets winning one NBA Championship, and the Rapids winning one MLS Cup.
+In the five major U.S. sports, Kroenke's teams have won multiple championships under his ownership (either partial or full), with the Rams winning one Super Bowl, the Avalanche winning the Stanley Cup twice, the Nuggets winning an NBA Championship, and the Rapids winning an MLS Cup.
 The Colorado Mammoth have also won two National Lacrosse League Championships while he was the owner.
+Kroenke has also found success in European football, as Arsenal won the Premier League in the 2025/2026 season and Arsenal W.F.C. won the UEFA Women's Champions League in the 2024/2025 season.

 Early life and education

-Kroenke grew up in Mora, Missouri, an unincorporated community with a population of approximately two dozen, where his father owned Mora Lumber Company.
+Kroenke grew up in Mora, Missouri, an unincorporated community with a population of about two dozen, where his father owned Mora Lumber Company.
 His first job was sweeping the floor at his father's lumber yard.
 At Cole Camp (Missouri) High School, he played baseball, basketball and ran track.